Dave Williams (Desperate Housewives): Development and casting

-History

-Season 5
+Storylines

-Dave convinces Edie to move back to Wisteria Lane and get her house back from her tenant.
-After paying the tenant to leave the house, Dave and Edie moved in.
-Edie announces to the women that she is married and introduces Dave.

-Outwardly, Dave seems refined and affable, but his darkness is quickly established: in a phone conversation with his psychiatrist, Dr. Samuel Heller, he says his rage is still with him, but there is one unnamed person who needs to worry about it.
+Dave, having married Edie, convinces her to move back to Wisteria Lane, paying the tenant who was renting her house to leave.
+After moving back in, Edie announces that she is married and introduces Dave.
+Outwardly, Dave seems refined and affable, but in a phone conversation with his psychiatrist, Dr. Samuel Heller, he says his rage is still with him, but there is one unnamed person who needs to worry about it.
 Karen McCluskey immediately clashes with Dave after she insults Edie, resulting in her cat Toby's disappearance.
 Toby reappears only after Karen apologizes to Edie.
 Karen becomes suspicious and investigates Dave.
-His response is to immediately plant the seed that Karen is old and senile, and causing her a breakdown during her 70th birthday party, which results in Karen being taken to the hospital.
-Meanwhile, he has purchased another house in the neighborhood so that he could rent it at a reasonable rate to Mike Delfino - who has been living across town since his divorce - and started a band with Mike, Tom Scavo, Orson Hodge, and Carlos Solis.
-Karen reassumes investigation once she is released from the hospital with the help of her sister, and learns of Dave's regular contact with Dr. Heller.
-They reveal to him that Dave is in Fairview, and Dr. Heller immediately travels to Wisteria Lane to confront him.
-Dave strangles him in the storage room of the White Horse Club, where his band has entered a Battle of the Bands competition.
-He then sets a fire that will burn slowly so that he will be onstage when it reaches the crowd, in order to cover up the murder.
+His response is to immediately plant the seed that Karen is old and senile.
+He causes her to breakdown during her 70th birthday party, resulting in Karen being taken to the hospital.
+Meanwhile, he has purchased another house in the neighborhood so that he could rent it at a reasonable rate to Mike Delfino - who has been living across town since his divorce.
+He starts a band with Mike, Tom Scavo, Orson Hodge, and Carlos Solis.

+After Karen discovers his contact with Dr. Heller, she reveals to him that Dave is in Fairview.
+Heller immediately travels to Wisteria Lane to confront him, and Dave strangles him in the storage room of the White Horse Club, where his band has entered a Battle of the Bands competition.
+He then sets a fire in order to cover up the murder.
 Mike is knocked unconscious, and Dave re-enters the burning building to save him and is hailed a hero.